 Use the provided URLs to log into OneDesk’s customer apps

 As soon as the record is completed, OneDesk will generate a list of URLs, one for each of your Customer Apps.
 Use the appropriate URL to allow your customers to log into that customer app using their Azure Active Directory credentials.
-By default there is 1 for the website widget (for live chat and more), one for the Customer Portal, and one for the knowledgebase.
-Use them as necessary.
+By default there is 1 for the website widget (for live chat and more), one for the Customer Portal, and one for the Knowledge base.

 Watch a video